The 15 best PR books (according to the experts)

 Summary

 PR is changing around the world.
 Individual and brand reputation has become more important than ever as our lives move increasingly online, and The Pursuit of Reputation is your guidebook to understanding and navigating the shift.
-Authors Amith Prabhu and Sujit Patil interviewed 75 experts in PR and comms and distilled their insights into this newly published book.
+Author and PR leader Amith Prabhu together with Sujit Patil interviewed 75 experts in PR and comms and distilled their insights into this newly published book.

 Recommended by: